The Zonna Family’s Fave Beef Brisket

 3. Season both sides of the brisket with a fair amount of kosher salt and ground black pepper.
 Place a large roasting pan or Dutch oven over medium-high flame and coat with the remaining olive oil.
 Put the brisket in the roasting pan and sear to form a nice brown crust on both sides.
 Lay the vegetables all around the brisket and pour the rosemary paste over the whole thing.
 Add the wine and tomatoes; toss in the parsley and bay leaves.
 Cover the pan tightly with aluminum foil and transfer to the oven.
 Bake for about 3 to 4 hours, basting every 30 minutes with the pan juices, until the beef is fork tender.

 4. Remove the brisket to a cutting board and let it rest for 15 minutes.
 Scoop the vegetables out of the roasting pan and onto a platter, cover to keep warm.
 Pour out some of the excess fat, and put the roasting pan with the pan juices on the stove over medium-high heat.
 Boil and stir for 5 minutes until the sauce is reduced by 1/2.
-(If you want a thicker sauce, mix 1 tablespoon of flour with 2 tablespoons of wine or water and blend into the gravy).
+(If you want a thicker sauce, mix 1 tbsp of flour with 2 tbsp of wine or water and blend into the gravy).

 5. Slice the brisket across the grain (the muscle lines) at a slight diagonal.
 Serve with potato pancakes.